City-of-Helsinki/kukkuu/README.md

 ### Development with Docker

-1. Copy `docker-compose.env.yaml.example` to `docker-compose.env.yaml` and modify it if needed.
+1. Copy `docker-compose.env.example` to `docker-compose.env` and modify it if needed.

 2. Run `docker compose up`